-Halifax Stanfield International Airport is also the only airport in Atlantic Canada to offer U.S. pre-clearance, making travel that much easier.
+Halifax Stanfield is the only airport in Atlantic Canada to offer U.S. pre-clearance, making travel that much easier.

-HALIFAX AIRPORT SHUTTLE: Maritime Bus offers the Halifax Airport Shuttle, making it even easier to get to and from the airport stress-free.
+Maritime Bus offers the Halifax Airport Shuttle, making it easy to get to and from the airport stress-free.

 VIA Rail Canada offers trans-continental connection with Western Canadian cities, and some US destinations.
 It’s a great way to see the scenery and back roads of Canada.